morrijr/node-red-contrib-nanoleaf-aurora/README.md

 ## Current nodes implemented ##

+* Brightness; set the current brightness.
+Integer payload; 0 -> 100.
+    - Numbers less than 0 are clipped to 0
+    - Numbers greater than 100 clipped to 100
 * Effects; list installed effects
 * Effect; set the current effect and start the show
 * Identify; flash the Nanoleaf Aurora installation on and off (colour cannot be changed)
+* Installation; shared configuration node used by all but the new access token node
 * Information; dump of all the information supplied by the Nanoleaf Aurora installation
 * New access token; create a new access token (see above)
 * Power; switch on/off
 * Power status; on/off

 ## Changelog ##

+### 0.0.3 (2018.08.12)
+- Added brightness node

 ### 0.0.2 (2018.08.09)
 - Added README.md